This article explains how to force PHP to load a file that does not end with the extension .php.

 AddHandler php-cgi .test

-If you use either the ‘php5-cgi’ or ‘php-cgi’ directive in a FastCGI environment you'll force all PHP code in the specified extensions to be run using CGI regardless of what option you choose in the panel.
+If you use the php5-cgi directive in a FastCGI environment you'll force all PHP code in the specified extensions to be run using CGI regardless of what option you choose in the panel.